Linear orders on chainable continua: Abstract

 We define and study certain linear orders on chainable continua.
 Those orders depend on a sequence of chains obtained from definition of chainability and on a fixed non-principal ultrafilter on the set of natural numbers.
 An alternative method of defining linear orders on a chainable continuum $X$ uses representation of $X$ as an inverse sequence of arcs and fixed non-principal ultrafilter on $\N$.
 We compare those two approaches.

 We prove that there exist exactly $2$ distinct ultrafilter orders on any arc, exactly $4$ distinct ultrafilter orders on the Warsaw sine curve, and exactly $2^{\mathfrak{c}}$ distinct ultrafilter orders on the Knaster continuum.
-We study the order type of various chainable continua equipped with an ultrafilter order and prove that a chainable continuum $X$ is Suslinian if and only if for every ultrafilter order $\leq_{\U}^{\D}$ on $X$ the space $X$ with an order topology, generated by the order $\leq_{\U}^{\D}$, is ccc.
+We study the order type of various chainable continua equipped with an ultrafilter order and prove that a chainable continuum $X$ is Suslinean if and only if for every ultrafilter order $\leq_{\U}^{\D}$ on $X$, the space $(X, \leq_{\U}^{\D})$ is order isomorphic to $([0,1],\leq)$.

 We study also descriptive complexity of ultrafilter orders on chainable continua.
-We prove that the existence of closed ultrafilter order characterizes the arc and we show that for Suslinian chainable continua, any ultrafilter order is both of type $F_{\sigma}$ and $G_{\delta}$.
+We prove that the existence of closed ultrafilter order characterizes the arc and we show that for Suslinean chainable continua, any ultrafilter order is both of type $F_{\sigma}$ and $G_{\delta}$.
 On the other hand, we prove that there is no analytic and no co-analytic ultrafilter order on the Knaster continuum.